NelisThomas/Ola-Fresco/README.md

 ## Person(s) involved in the Project.# OlaFresco

-- Lilie, Dop, Thomas and Lokey
+- Lily, Dop, Thomas and Locky

 ## Scope of the Project.